vatszal/vatszal/README.md

 - 👋 Hi, I’m @vatszal
 - 👀 I’m interested in programming and coding
-- 🌱 I’m currently learning flask and js
+- 🌱 I’m currently learning front-end development
 - 📫 How to reach me https://www.linkedin.com/in/vatsalmittal/

 <!--- 💞️ I’m looking to collaborate on ...